meredithspalmer/NatGeo-AI/3_EdgeImpulse.md

 ## What we will do today

-Today, we'll be building and training a neural network that can perform an audio classification task, specificallly, recogniziing the sound of a gunshot.
+Today, we'll be building and training a neural network that can perform an audio classification task, specifically, recognizing the sound of a gunshot.
 Hypothetically, this kind of algorithm could be deployed to a passive acoustic detector and used to send an alert to anti-poaching teams if suspicious activity is detected.

 <p align="center">
   <img src="https://i.imgur.com/PT8QzAx.png" width="600"/>